ZeusWPI/zeus.ugent.be/content/blog/22-23/fingerprint_sensor.md

 store which users have which fingerprints.
-This is needed as, whenever the sensor detects a known fingerprint, it simply returns its internal ID, however we want to know which user this fingerprint belongs to so we can print out a nice message in ~kelder to ensure nobody opens the Kelder at 3 AM unnoticed.
+This is needed as, whenever the sensor detects a known fingerprint, it simply returns its internal ID, however we want to know which user this fingerprint belongs to so we can print out a nice message in ~kelder to ensure nobody opens the Kelder unnoticed.

 # Using The Fingerprint Sensor